webix-hub/docs/data/datatree/dnd_support.md

 In such a mode,  items can't be dragged out of the tree container boundaries.
 Also, while dragging an item the remaining items are automatically rearranged so that when you drop the item to the final destination the remaining items won't need to do any rearrangements.

-To enable the d-n-d support and activate the 'order' mode, just set the api/link/ui.tree_drag_config.md parameter to *order*.
+To enable the drag-n-drop support and activate the 'order' mode, just set the api/link/ui.tree_drag_config.md parameter to *order*.

 {{snippet
 Activating the 'order' mode for items